 For more great Low Fat Recipes, Low Calorie Recipes, Low Carbohydrate recipes, and Diabetic Recipes, check out my Diet Recipe Index.
 Also check out my Nutritional Chart for fat grams, fiber grams, and calories for all your favorite foods.

-1 to 2 finely chopped or minced garlic cloves (with inner green germ removed - the sprouts add an unpleasant bitterness)
+- 1 to 2 cloves garlic (with inner green germ removed - the sprouts add an unpleasant bitterness), finely chopped or minced

-1 pound (about 2 bunches), Tuscan Kale leaves, tough stems removed and leaves roughly chopped***
+- 1 pound (about 2 bunches) Tuscan Kale leaves, tought stems removed and leaved roughly chopped***

 To make dressing: In a bowl, whisk together the garlic, anchovy, and salt until blended.
 Whisk in the lemon juice, Worcestershire sauce, mayonnaise, and water.
 When the dressing is well combined and to the desired thickness you wish, whisk in 2 tablespoons freshly-grated Parmesan cheese.
 Refrigerate until ready to serve.

 Kale leaves: Wash, dry, and cut out the tough center ribs and stems.
 Chop or tear all the prepared kale leaves into bite-sized pieces and put them in a medium-sized mixing bowl.
 The center rib is edible, though fairly fibrous.
 The leaves can be eaten raw, sauteed until wilted, simmered with a soup, or even roasted until crisp (you can also freeze and save the stems to use in stir-fries, sauces, or soups).